Diana (camera)

-The Diana camera is a plastic-bodied toy camera that uses 120 roll film and 35 mm film.
+The Diana camera is a plastic-bodied camera that originally used 120 roll film.
+Contemporary variants use 35mm film or 110 format, and digital versions are also available.
 The camera has a simple plastic meniscus lens.
-Originally marketed as an inexpensive novelty gift item, the Diana has been used to take soft focus, impressionistic photographs somewhat reminiscent of the Pictorialist Period of artistic photography, branded in contemporary times as Lomography.
+In recent years, the Diana has been revived and marketed by Lomography as a tool for producing soft-focus, impressionistic photographs reminiscent of early 20th-century Pictorialist art photography.

-The Diana-style cameras frequently suffer from light leaks, film advance issues and other problems.
-However, its plastic lens has been celebrated for its artistic effects in photographs, normally resulting in a slightly blurred composition that can provide a 'dreamlike' quality to the print.
+Like other low-cost cameras, the Diana faces limitations such as light leaks and film advance issues.
+Some of these characteristics are used for artistic effect, often to produce a slightly blurred composition that can provide a 'dreamlike' or impressionistic quality.

 History

-The Diana first appeared during the early 1960s as an inexpensive box camera sold by the Great Wall Plastic Factory of Kowloon, Hong Kong.
-Most were exported to the United States and the United Kingdom.
+The Great Wall Plastic Factory of Kowloon, Hong Kong, began manufacturing the Diana in the early 1960s, with the majority of production exported to the United States and the United Kingdom.
 In the United States, the Diana was imported by the Power Sales Company of Willow Grove, Pennsylvania.
-During the 1960s, the Power Sales Company sold the Diana by the case of 144 cameras at about 50 cents U.S. per unit to a variety of retailers and promotional merchandisers.
+During the 1960s, the Power Sales Company sold cases of 144 Diana cameras at about 50 cents U.S. per unit to retailers and promotional merchandisers.

 Most Diana cameras were given away or sold for nominal sums as novelties or prizes at fairs, carnivals, product promotions, raffles, or other events.
-For a time, the camera was also regularly advertised for sale in various periodicals through mail order vendors.
-However, with the development of inexpensive, higher quality consumer cameras such as the Kodak Instamatic, as well as the declining popularity of roll film, demand for the Diana – even as a novelty gift – gradually disappeared.
-Production of the Diana, its clones, close copies, and variants is believed to have stopped in the 1970s, though similar 35 mm box cameras were produced for many years thereafter by various companies in Hong Kong, Taiwan and China for use as promotional items.
+For a time, it was also advertised for sale by mail order in various periodicals.

+Demand for the Diana fell with the development of higher quality, inexpensive consumer cameras such as the Kodak Instamatic, which coincided with the decline in popularity of roll film.

+The original Diana (120mm format) ceased production by the late 1980s.
+Manufacturers in Hong Kong, Taiwan, and China continued to produce structurally similar 35mm box cameras for promotional markets through the 1980s and beyond.

-It is currently being sold by Lomography (company) as the "Diana F+" in the original 120 format, as well as "Diana Mini" in 35 mm format and the "Diana Baby 110".
-The current iteration of the medium-format Diana F+ is actually a system camera with interchangeable lenses, flashes, and film backs.
-Lomography also makes Diana lens adapters for several major DSLR systems, including the Canon EOS, Nikon F-mount, and Micro Four Thirds.
+The Diana is currently being sold by Lomography (company) as the "Diana F+" in the original 120 format, as well as "Diana Mini" in 35mm format, and the "Diana Baby 110".
+The current iteration of the medium-format Diana F+ is a system camera with interchangeable lenses, flashes, and film backs.
+Lomography makes Diana lens adapters for several major DSLR systems, including the Canon EOS, Nikon F-mount, and Micro Four Thirds.